justynroberts/samplepuppetmodule/README.md

 ## Personalization

-In order to allow improved customization, a module system has been set up and allows to date to facilitate the addition of configuration on specific technologies:
+In order to allow improved customization, a module system has been set up and allows  addition of configuration on specific technologies:
 * statsd
 * repeat
 * php